 - Wear something comfortable and presentable for the visa interview.

 - Please don’t provide a bank statement showing an immediate transfer of the huge amount of money in your account.
 Whatever money you have in the account, you should be able to show the source of those transfers.
 The account should have a decent amount of maintained savings balance for the last few months before you apply for the visa.

 - Don’t produce fake documents.
 DO NOT.
 The documents should be authentic.
 Fake documents will not just get you a visa refusal but a ban.

 My Top Recommendation to Secure the US visa – Tell the Truth.
 As they say, “you can never go wrong by telling the truth.”

 Disclaimer: The information here is for reference purposes only.
 It’s to help and ease the US visa process but doesn’t in any way assure the approval of your US tourist visa application.
 The decision to approve or deny your visa application rests with the U.S. immigration officer.

 Have questions regarding the US Tourist visa?
+Need help with your US Visa Application?
 Ask me in the comments section.
-Need help with your US Visa Application?
-Contact me here.